A/N: Edited 3/19/2017

 Yosuke could only hold him tight as he cried, rubbing his back gently with one hand as his best friend grieved and cried himself out.
 It hurt, so terribly, to see his best friend brought down so low, and it tugged fiercely at his heart that Souji would take such much-needed comfort from him, and not seek out one of the girls, who were so much better at dealing with emotional fallout than he was.
 Then again, he'd always been fiercely protective of Souji, and there were his own burgeoning feelings that Yosuke refused to think too much into, well... for the time being, anyway.

 After a while, maybe an hour, Souji finally had no more tears to cry, though he was thoroughly exhausted, and with some sniffling, he pulled away just slightly from Yosuke, blushing with embarrassment at the large wet spot he'd caused with his crying on his shirt.
 "I am so sorry about that."

 Yosuke glanced down at his damp shirt and he shrugged it off with his usual grin.
 "Ah, don't worry about it.
 Looks like you needed a good cry.
 'Sonly natural."

-The silveret yawned suddenly, exhausted from the long day's events.
-Yosuke grinned at him.
+The silveret yawned suddenly, more than exhausted from the long day's events.
+Then again, Souji hadn't managed much sleep at all over the last few days.
+Yosuke grinned at him, the familiar expression subdued.
 "Need some sleep, too, no doubt about it.
 I'll spend the night and crash on the couch."

-Souji nodded, ever grateful of Yosuke's friendship.
+Souji nodded blearily, as ever grateful of Yosuke's strong friendship.
 "Thanks.
 I really needed this."

 "Eh, I have my uses."